Ric Drasin: Career

 Drasin's work in the fitness industry began in 1962, when he taught classes in nutrition and exercise at the Bakersfield YMCA.
 Also in Bakersfield, he was an instructor at Babe's Gym (1963–1964), then manager of Joseph's Gym (1965–1967).

 Drasin was assigned to train with Johnnie Mae Young, who was a National Wrestling Alliance (NWA) United States Women's Champion known as one of the toughest wrestlers in the business.
 His first professional appearance was as babyface "Dick Alan" against Buddy "Killer" Austin, who won the match.
 In 1975, he started a business called West Coast Wrestling Promotions.
 He faced great opposition from the National Wrestling Alliance, and it ceased operations after a few shows.

 In the early 1970s, Drasin posed for several publications of Jim French's studio COLT under the name Jean-Claude, and also appeared in an all-male porn loop produced by his friend and fellow bodybuilder Ken Sprague (known as Dakota).
 The short film featuring Drasin, Sprague and bodybuilder Bob Birdsong was released as a part of films Loadstar (1973) and California Supermen (1975).

 In 1972, he had his first film role, playing "George," a gym manager who is attacked by rats in the movie Ben, and in 1978, played an Olympic weightlifter in the film Sextette.

 In 1978, World Gym also asked him to design a logo, at which he created the now famous World Gym gorilla logo, still in use today.

-In 1980, he played an uncredited role on the popular television series The Incredible Hulk as the "Demi Hulk" a half transformed version of Bixby as a human Hulk in the episode "Prometheus".
+In 1980, he played an uncredited role on the popular television series The Incredible Hulk as the "Demi Hulk" a half transformed version of Bill Bixby as a human Hulk in the episode "Prometheus".
 It was a mystery that perplexed fans for many decades as to who the identity of the guest star was.

 In 1985, Drasin reorganized his old West Coast Wrestling Promotions into the American Wrestling Federation (AWF) and promoted wrestling shows in the Los Angeles and Bakersfield areas.
 He taught his son Shane how to wrestle, and wrestled as "Shane '54" for the AWF from 1996 until 2001.
 Although Drasin's son Adam did not wrestle professionally, he occasionally worked as a referee for the AWF.